cerorziks/genomics-helicobacter-pylori/QC_n_Assembly/Qc_trimming_assembly_illumina.md

-### Quality Check, Adapter & Barcode trimming and Genome assembly
+### Quality Check, Adapter & Barcode Trimming and Genome Assembly

 #### 1. FastQC: To check the quality of the read
 Create environment and install FastQC